 If you do go down the buying route, there are still a myriad of ways to cut costs.
 The first is to time your purchase right.
-Black Friday, Cyber Monday and the January sales are some of the best times to get killer deals.
-You can also find some good deals on men’s gadgets in the lead up to Father’s Day, and good deals on laptops in the Back to School sales.
+Black Friday, Cyber Monday, and the January sales are some of the best times to get killer deals.
+You can also find some good deals on men’s gadgets in the lead-up to Father’s Day and good deals on laptops in the Back to School sales.

-Generally new tech is brought out at the beginning of the year in February and March.
+Generally, new tech is brought out at the beginning of the year in February and March.
 Prices generally don’t drop until mid-summer.
 That said, you may be able to find deals on older models in the early months of the year when the focus is on the newer models.

 Previously-owned tech can often sell for much cheaper, even if it is a new model.
-The likes of CeX are popular place to look for such gadgetry – the condition of products is thoroughly checked before selling them, making these second-hand gadget stores a reliable place to buy from.
+The likes of CeX are popular places to look for such gadgetry – the condition of products is thoroughly checked before selling them, making these second-hand gadget stores a reliable place to buy from.

 You can save more money by shopping online from independent sellers, but this can often be more risky, especially if you don’t meet up with that seller in person.
-If you’re buying second-hand through Amazon or eBay, always ask questions about the condition if it isn’t already specified and get them to send images, showing the gadget switched on and fully working with photos of different angles as proof that there isn’t any serious damage.
+If you’re buying second-hand through Amazon or eBay, always ask questions about the condition if it isn’t already specified and get them to send images showing the gadget switched on and fully working with photos of different angles as proof that there isn’t any serious damage.

-Facebook Buy and Sell pages can be good place to look as you can find local second-hand tech and then arrange to meet in person so that you can then examine the condition with your own eyes.
+Facebook Buy and Sell pages can be a good place to look as you can find local second-hand tech and then arrange to meet in person so that you can examine the condition with your own eyes.
 Remember – if something seems too good to be true, it generally is.

 Collecting coupons can be a great way of saving tech.
 There are many coupon sites such as DontPayFull.com where you can find these offers.
 Tech magazines and catalogues can also be a good source of coupons.
 Always check dates so that you know when the promotion ends – you don’t want your coupon to become defunct.

 Many sellers of electronics will offer extended warranties to customers.
-These are generally not worth the added cost, unless you feel you’re particularly clumsy and have a track record of breaking gadgets.
+These are generally not worth the added cost unless you feel you’re particularly clumsy and have a track record of breaking gadgets.
 Besides, many people often forget they have these warranties and then end up paying to get their device fixed elsewhere anyhow.
-Warranties can also often have carefully-constructed terms and conditions that may not include certain repair costs.
+Warranties can also often have carefully constructed terms and conditions that may not include certain repair costs.